 Self-reliance and sustainability in the 21st century.

 There was this moment in the barn last night when my memory took a photograph.
 To see it properly in your own mind you need to picture the small space of my red barn (about the size of a generous one-car garage).
 Since the back end was boarded off years ago for cock fighting tournaments, I am currently only using the downstairs front third of the small building.
 You walk into this scrappy two-story abode and you are met by a loft ladder just to the left.
 I'm not using the loft, but I like this ladder.
 It's sturdy.
 Stacked next to it are about twenty bales of green second-cut hay for the animals.
 The hay stack was once a small mountain but now it's more of a wall-hugging Jenga.
-Chickens (about seven refugees) perch and glare from the bale ends and I can just see them in the light from the pig pen.
-This hay/chicken structure takes up the whole left side of the available space.
+Chickens (about seven refugees) perch and glare from the bale ends and I can just see them

 About six feet from the door, directly in front of me, is the farm trike, protected from the elements near the 10 rabbit hutches that line the main wall.
 Last spring these were all full, and now only two rabbits remain: one hearty meat doe that was born here in late April, and my Angora Buck, Benjamin.
 I had come into the barn to bring them water, and this has become an ordeal tonight since I had moments before watched the Doe's bottle crack in half in the sink from the cold.
 So we were down to one bottle shared until I could buy a second in the morning.
 (Leaving bowls out was pointless.
 They freeze in ten minutes and freeze the noses of the rabbits too.)